Dallas Jackals

 The Dallas Jackals were a Major League Rugby team that began play in the 2022 season as an expansion franchise.
 They were originally going to join the MLR for the 2021 season, but on January 19, 2021, the Jackals delayed their inaugural season to 2022.
-The team is based in Arlington, Texas, playing at Choctaw Stadium.
-The club ceased operations in September 2024.
+The team was based in Arlington, Texas, playing at Choctaw Stadium.
+The club ceased operations in September 2024 after three seasons of play.